Best Mortgage Refinance Companies 2026: Compare Rates & Lenders

 Mortgage Refinance Closing Costs

 Closing costs on a refinance typically range from 2% to 6% of the loan amount.
+According to 2026 data from Bankrate and the Consumer Financial Protection Bureau, the national average refinance closing cost is $5,749.
 Here is what they include:

 - Origination fee: 0.5% to 1.5% of the loan amount charged by the lender for processing